Like I stated, I’m only asking people’s opinion… not facts. There is a difference.

-Cara, my brothers and I have some mineral rights in 7N 66W.
+Cara, my brothers and I have some mineral rights in Township 7N, Range 66W.
 We are presently under lease with Great Western.
-There is some action going on in sections in the southern part of the Township.
+There is some action going on in Sections in the southern part of the Township.

-Hanna PM me and i can email you a excel spreadsheet that will calculate this for you.
+Hanna, PM me and I can email you an Excel spreadsheet that will calculate this for you.

-Since Oil is $100 per barrel and will stay around this area for a very long time many operators will drill with production estimates as low as 30 bopd.
-A vertical well completed cost around $800k to $1m but a horizontal cost $5m to $6m and they want 500 per day production and for a 3 year payback.
+Since oil is $100 per barrel and will stay around this area for a very long time many operators will drill with production estimates as low as 30 bopd.
+A vertical well completed costs around $800k to $1m but a horizontal costs $5m to $6m and they want 500 per day production and for a 3 year payback.
 Conoco just bid $147m for 22,058 Arapahoe Lowry acres and that sets a state lease record.
 So what does that tell you about oil minerals south of Weld?

 How many contiguous acres are involved in the lease?

-Also, you mentioned 10 times original offer, in my estimation dollar per acre is not near as important as % of royalty unless its railroad land. per acre is one time, % royalty is for a long time and if your in a good area per acre is peanuts.
+Also, you mentioned 10 times original offer.
+In my estimation, dollar per acre is not nearly as important as percentage of royalty unless it’s railroad land.
+Dollar per acre is one time, percentage royalty is for a long time and if you’re in a good area, dollar per acre is peanuts.

-Regina, There Is a lot of title work that needs to be done and verification that you have rights to sell before EOG or Noble can write a check.
-Do you how big a dog Noble is? those boys don’t mess around and if they want to lease they are going to drill.
-If you play to hard a ball then your going to be forced pooled.
+Regina, there is a lot of title work that needs to be done and verification that you have rights to sell before EOG or Noble can write a check.
+Do you know how big a dog Noble is?
+Those boys don’t mess around and if they want to lease they are going to drill.
+If you play too hard a ball then you’re going to be forced pooled.

-Seems to em they pool you whether you play hard ball or not.
+Seems to me they pool you whether you play hardball or not.
 My family has half of 120 acres (that sounds weird I know, but that is the way it is).
-They put a well on what they deem to be a 40 acre piece of our right and they pulled 40 acres into the well from an adjoining property.
-Also, apparently Noble has been doing some restructuring, or so we were told by our landman and that is why it has taken so long to get our leases out.
-He said he had been put on a top priority project so it was impossible to put the changes that were agreed to in the lease’s and mail them out.
-From the time we settled on what the lease would say, which did not include major changes of any kind and now, which now we are promised to have leases next week, however no mention about how we are going to receive our money or when;/
+They put a well on what they deem to be a 40-acre piece of our right and they pulled 40 acres into the well from an adjoining property.
+Also, apparently Noble has been doing some restructuring, or so we were told by our landman, and that is why it has taken so long to get our leases out.
+He said he had been put on a top priority project so it was impossible to put the changes that were agreed to in the leases and mail them out.
+From the time we settled on what the lease would say, which did not include major changes of any kind, and now, which now we are promised to have leases next week, however no mention about how we are going to receive our money or when.

 Legals are: